ynvtlmr/outlook-bot/README.md

 ### SSL Certificate Errors

-The app includes automatic Zscaler certificate handling.
-If issues persist:
+The app includes automatic Zscaler/corporate proxy certificate handling:
-1. SSL verification is disabled by default for corporate environments
+1. SSL verification is **disabled by default** in `llm.py` for corporate environments
+2. When enabled, it auto-discovers and merges Zscaler certificates with the system bundle
-2. Check `ssl_utils.py` for certificate bundle locations
+3. See `ssl_utils.py` for certificate bundle locations and customization

 ### No models detected